pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 3. Bind the Spring Boot application to a *Pivotal Cloud Cache (PCC)* service instance using the command `cf bind-service APP_NAME SERVICE_INSTANCE [-c PARAMETERS_AS_JSON]`.
 If a PCC service instance has not yet been created, then create the service using `cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE`.

 Once application is successfully deployed, hit the REST API endpoint `<url>/ping` and you should see a 200-OK response code with a response of "**PONG!**".

+#### Switching between TLS and Non TLS clusters
+Pizza store application supports switching between connecting to a TLS and Non TLS cluster.
+By default application will use Non TLS cluster.

+For using it with TLS enabled cluster, please use the Spring Profile `tls`.
+This can be changed on the `manifest.yaml`

 #### Creating the Regions